aristocratos/bpytop/README.md

 For correct display, a terminal with support for:

 * 24-bit truecolor ([See list of terminals with truecolor support](https://gist.github.com/XVilka/8346728))
+* 256-color terminals are supported through 24-bit to 256-color conversion when setting "truecolor" to False in the options or with "-lc/--low-color" argument.
 * Wide characters (Are sometimes problematic in web-based terminals)

 Also needs a UTF8 locale and a font that covers: